hornbill/goLDAPUserImport/README.SOURCE.md

 * Enabled - Turns on or off the Manager Import
 * Attribute - The LDAP Attribute to use for the name of the Manager ,Any value wrapped with [] will be treaded as an LDAP field
 * GetIDFromName - Lookup Hornbill User Id From Name, The Managers Name matched in the Regex must explicitly match the full name in Hornbill (true | false)
-* Regex - Optional Regex String to Match the Name from an DSN String
+* Regex - Optional Regex String to Match the Name from an DSN String when using GetIDFromName
-* Reverse - Reverse the Name String Matched from the Regex (true | false)
+* Reverse - Reverse the Name String Matched from the Regex (true | false) when using GetIDFromName
 * ManagerSearchField - Change the User profile feild that is being searched on, default is h_name
+* UseDNCacheFirst - When enabled the manager look up will match based on a cache of users and their DN matching the Attribute specified, if nothing is found it will try the search using the Attribute and Regex

 #### LDAPAttributes
 * Array of Attributes to query from the LDAP Server, only Attributes specified here can be used in the LDAPMapping